arnaudbuchholz-sap/workflow-test/README.md

 ## Experiment on production branch update

-Using `gh` to create a Pull Request and merge it automatically
+Using `gh` to create a Pull Request and merge it automatically.

+1